What is Car Insurance Excess?

 If you feel that you’re a very safe and low-risk driver, it may be worth increasing your voluntary excess, as it could lead to cheaper premiums.
 But, as previously mentioned, it’s crucial that you only set an excess amount that you can afford to pay comfortably, should you ever need to claim.

-Compulsory excess, on the other hand, is set by the provider and you have no say in the amount set, as it is calculated using your age, experience, and the car you drive in order to determine the risk you pose.
+Unlike voluntary excess, compulsory excess is set by the provider and you have no say in the amount, as it is calculated using your age, experience, and the car you drive in order to determine the risk you pose.
+The higher risk you pose to insurers, the more your compulsory excess amount will be.

 If you have excess insurance in place – also known as an excess waiver – you are able to recover the amount you pay in excess towards any claim you make.